 The following documents were submitted to Vitae as part of our 2021 eight-year external review:

-2023 marks the ten-year renewal of our HR Excellence in Research Award, and a further shift in approach to align with reporting requirements for Concordat to Support the Career Development of Researchers, most notably that a three-year looking-forward plan is now required.
+2023 marked the ten-year renewal of our HR Excellence in Research Award, and a further shift in approach to align with reporting requirements for Concordat to Support the Career Development of Researchers, most notably that a three-year looking-forward plan is now required.